 This starts to all sound fairly marketing heavy, which was a bit of a surprise for me seeing as I expected more of an overall story overview, history, neurology, and writing exercise from this course.
-Seeing as this is a Linkedin post though, you marketers should be all over this.
+Seeing as this is a blog post though, you marketers should be all over this.

 This part was especially difficult for me to nail down, but I think particularly helpful.